 If you specify the

 LOW_PRIORITYmodifier, the server delays execution of the

 DELETEuntil no other clients are reading from the table.
 This affects only storage engines that use only table-level locking (such as

 MyISAMtables, if you use the

-IGNOREkeyword causes MySQL to ignore errors during the process of deleting rows.
+IGNOREmodifier causes MySQL to ignore ignorable errors during the process of deleting rows.
 (Errors encountered during the parsing stage are processed in the usual manner.)
 Errors that are ignored due to the use of

 IGNOREare returned as warnings.
-For more information, see Comparison of the IGNORE Keyword and Strict SQL Mode.
+For more information, see The Effect of IGNORE on Statement Execution.